rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **Duração:** imediata.
 ___

 You create a momentary circle of spectral blades that sweep around you.

-- **cost:** description.
+Each creature within range, other than you, must succeed on a Dexterity saving throw or take 1d6 force damage.

+- **+2PM:** increase the damage by +1d6.

 ### Teia
 <div class="spell-tags">arcane creation feral wild</div>